ashkan-esz/downloader_api/README.md

 ### 2. Install dependencies and Environment variables
-First set all environment variables to .env file in your local environment or to server shell. then use npm script `npm install` to install dependencies.
+First set all environment variables to env/.env file in your local environment or to server shell. then use npm script `npm install` to install dependencies.

 ### 3. Setup Db collections